Top 61 Best Enso Tattoo Ideas – [2022 Inspiration Guide]

 The ENSO symbol is not a Japanese character – more a simple piece of artwork that anyone can make or adopt.
-The almost completed circle shows there is emptiness both within and outside the circle.
-The symbol also shows the vastness of the universe and its ultimate power.
+The almost completed circle shows there is emptiness both within and outside the circle, and is designed to shows the vastness of the universe and its ultimate power.

-Buddhism takes this symbol very seriously, too.
-It is regarded as a sacred symbol in Zen schools.
-The circle represents the ultimate void or nothingness, which is the most perfect state of meditation as well as Satori.
-Satori means total enlightenment.
+The ENSO is regarded as a sacred symbol in Zen schools, representing the ultimate void or nothingness, which is the most perfect state of meditation as well as Satori (enlightenment).

-One of the coolest aspects of the Enso is that some of the Zen elders believe that a true Enso circle can only be drawn by someone whose spiritually and mentally whole.
-Some students practice drawing the Enso every single day so they can move closer to Satori.
+One of the coolest aspects of the ENSO is the belief a true ENSO circle can only be drawn by someone who is spiritually and mentally whole.
+Students practice drawing the ENSO every single day so they can move closer to Satori.